-In order to provide competent representation, the lawyer for a child should initially meet with the child in the child’s environment to understand the child’s personal context, unless the client indicates that he or she does not want the lawyer to do this.
-The benefits of meeting with an older child who can convey information and express his or her wishes are obvious.
-However, meeting with younger children, including preverbal children, is equally important. recognizes the value of the child client’s input and further recognizes that varying degrees of input from children at different developmental stages may occur.
+In order to provide competent representation, the child’s lawyer should initially meet with the child client in his or her environment to understand the child client’s personal context, unless the child client indicates that he or she does not want the lawyer to do this.
+The benefits of meeting with an older child client who can convey information and express his or her wishes are obvious.
+However, meeting with younger children, including preverbal children, is equally important.
+Oregon RPC 1.14 recognizes the value of the child client’s input and further recognizes that varying degrees of input from children at different developmental stages may occur.
 In addition, preverbal children can provide valuable information about their needs through their behavior, including their interactions with their caretakers and other children or adults.

 The child’s lawyer must communicate with a child client at least quarterly.
-The extraordinary circumstances under which counsel may have contact with a child client less than quarterly include situations where the child is “on the run” and his or her whereabouts are unknown, there is strong evidence that the child will be adversely affected by communicating with counsel or the child refuses to communicate with counsel.
+The extraordinary circumstances under which the child’s lawyer may have contact with a child client less than quarterly include situations where the child is “on the run” and his or her whereabouts are unknown, there is strong evidence that the child will be adversely affected by communicating with the child’s lawyer or the child refuses to communicate with his or her lawyer.

-The child’s lawyer should provide the child with contact information in writing and establish an effective system for the child to communicate with the lawyer.
+The child’s lawyer should provide the child client with contact information in writing and establish an effective system for the child client to communicate with his or her lawyer.

 Action:

-The child’s lawyer should ensure the child understands how to contact the lawyer and that the lawyer wants to hear from the client on an ongoing basis.
-The lawyer should explain that even when the lawyer is unavailable, the child should leave a message.
+The child’s lawyer should ensure the child client understands how to contact his or her lawyer and that the child’s lawyer wants to hear from the child client on an ongoing basis.
+The child’s lawyer should explain that even when he or she is unavailable, the child client should leave a message.

 Action:

-The lawyer must respond to client messages in a reasonable time period.
+The child’s lawyer must respond to child client messages in a reasonable time period.

 Commentary:

-It is important that the child’s lawyer, from the beginning of the case, is clear with the child that the lawyer works for the child, is available for consultation and wants to communicate regularly.
-This will help the lawyer support the client, gather information for the case and learn of any difficulties the child is experiencing that the lawyer might help address.
-The lawyer should explain to the client the benefits of bringing issues to the lawyer’s attention rather than letting problems persist.
+It is important that the child’s lawyer, from the beginning of the case, is clear with the child client that the lawyer works for the child, is available for consultation and wants to communicate regularly.
+This will help the lawyer support the child client, gather information for the case and learn of any difficulties the child client is experiencing that the child’s lawyer might help address.
+The child’s lawyer should explain to the child client the benefits of bringing issues to the child’s lawyer’s attention rather than letting problems persist.

 Communicating with child clients and other parties by email may be the most effective means of maintaining regular contact.
 However, lawyers should also understand the pitfalls associated with communicating sensitive case history and material by email.
 Not only can email create greater misunderstanding and misinterpretation, it can also become documentary evidence in later proceedings.
-The lawyer should treat this form of communication as not confidential and advise the client accordingly.
+The child’s lawyer should treat this form of communication as not confidential and advise the child client accordingly.

-The child’s lawyer should communicate with the child in a developmentally and culturally appropriate manner.
-An interpreter should be retained when the lawyer and child are not fluent in the same language.
+The child’s lawyer should communicate with the child client in a developmentally and culturally appropriate manner.
+An interpreter should be retained when the child’s lawyer and child client are not fluent in the same language.

 Action:

-The lawyer must explain to the child in a developmentally appropriate way all information that will assist the child in having maximum input in determining his or her position.
+The child’s lawyer must explain to the child client in a developmentally appropriate way all information that will assist the child client in having maximum input in determining his or her position.
 Interviews should be conducted in private.

 Action:

-The lawyer must be aware of the child’s cultural background and how that background affects effective communication with the child.
+The child’s lawyer must be aware of the child client’s cultural background and how that background affects effective communication with the child client.

 Action: